MacaulayFarrell/Fundamental_Project/README.md

 ## Tools used
 - GCP
 - Jira
+- IntelliJ Idea Ultimate Edition
+- Postman
 ## Risk assessment
 The risk assessment for this project can be found [here](https://docs.google.com/spreadsheets/d/1FZ0upgjej-PR6DOzRNrYEeQYHSlggi4H1xdrt9gCWvM/edit?usp=sharing)
 ## Testing
 Two forms of testing were used for this project - unit testing and integration testing
 ### Unit testing
+- DTO classes were unit tested to ensure each constructor, method, etc, worked properly.
 ### Integration testing
 ## Issues
+- No issues to report for this project.
 ### Future improvements
+- Add auto-populate feature for the update form, so it auto-populates data based on ID given.
+- Add a dropdown for selecting item categories.
 ## Authors/Contributors
 Author: Macaulay Farrell, the only contributor was Macaulay Farrell for this project.